tanmoypaul1005/task-manager/README.md

-# Kanban task management web app
+# Task management web app

 Streamline your tasks with our task manager.
 Stay organized, prioritize your to-do list, and track progress all in one place.
 Boost productivity